 While opening and closing, the convertible top pivots upward.
-If operating the convertible top inside a garage or under a bridge, or similar low structure, make sure that you have the minimum clearance of 6 ft/2 m; otherwise, the vehicle may be damaged. ◀
+If operating the convertible top inside a garage or under a bridge, or similar low structure, ensure the minimum clearance is 6.5 ft/2 m; otherwise, the vehicle may be damaged.